effectivecore/core/docs/installation.md

 - Check if you have credentials (hostname, login, password) for FTP service which running on hosting web server.
-  If you do not have credentials, create new FTP user account or reset the password of exist account via hosting service panel.
+  If you do not have credentials, create new FTP user account or reset the password of an existing account via hosting service panel.
 - Check if you have FTP Client for transfer files to the web server.
 For example: Transmit (mac), Cyberduck (mac|win), FileZilla (mac|win|linux) and other.